2022 British barristers' industrial action

 On 14 March 2022, the Criminal Bar Association (CBA) in England and Wales voted to undertake industrial action protesting against stagnant fees with 94% of criminal barristers in favour.
-The industrial action consisted of refusal to accept returns—substitution of a new barrister, often at the last minute, when another of them is unavailable to make a trial date—in Advocates' Graduated Fee Scheme (AGFS) (legal aid)-funded cases in the Crown Court.
+The industrial action consisted of refusal to accept returns—substitution of a new barrister, often at the last minute, when another of them is unavailable to make a trial date—in cases funded by the Advocates' Graduated Fee Scheme (AGFS) (legal aid) in the Crown Court.
 The action began on 11 April 2022.
-Almost 2,500 people are participating in the action.
+Almost 2,500 people participated in the action.
 The CBA did not consider the initial action a strike because its members are under no obligation to accept returns, which it calls "a gesture of goodwill to prop up the criminal justice system".
 Two months later, in June 2022, barristers began an open-ended strike every other week based on a CBA ballot in late May.
-In October 2022, barristers voted to end the strike following a deal with then-Secretary of State for Justice, Brandon Lewis.
+In October 2022, during the premiership of Liz Truss, barristers voted to end the strike following a deal with the Secretary of State for Justice, Brandon Lewis.